kayeekayee/global-workflow/cloud/AWS.md

     sudo ln -sf /bin/bash /bin/sh

 Why the Intel container needs unsetting of SLURM variables need to be investigated and fixed.

-Results for the forecast using GNU are two times slower than using intels
+Results for the forecast using GNU are two times slower than using INTEL's

          ENDING DATE-TIME    NOV 28,2020  17:09:28.605  333  SAT   2459182
          PROGRAM nems      HAS ENDED.